m-rahimi/Defect_Scripts/README.md

 # Defect_Scripts

 This repository contains the configurations and scripts that I used to simulation and characterize liquid crystal defects, published at Nature Communications.
-I employed molecular dynamics simulations and home made analatical tools to generate and characterize the defects.
+I employed molecular dynamics simulations and home made analytical tools to generate and characterize the defects.

 ### Install